Come on, someone just do it already #1

 As the title suggests, it is indeed, time for a new adventure.

-Today I’m doing just that by joining 1000heads as Director of Engagement Strategy.
+Today I’m doing just that by joining 1000heads as Engagement Strategy Director.

 I’ve been aware of and worked alongside many different people from 1000heads (aka ‘the word of mouth people’) over the past four years, and they’ve always impressed me with their ideas, professionalism and more than anything else, their ethics.
 We’ve often shared stories about our respective projects & conversation ideals and very recently I had the opportunity to talk to them much more openly about my long term plans and ambitions.